Choosing a Linux Distro: Mobile Edition

 Choose your own interface

 Unlike monolithic mobile OSes, postmarketOS offers a choice of mature, Linux-based mobile interfaces like GNOME’s Phosh and KDE’s Plasma Mobile.
 You can even opt for minimalist tiling window managers like Sxmo.
-This flexibility allows you to tailor the phone’s workflow to your exact preferences, something unheard of in mainstream mobile systems.
+This flexibility allows you to tailor the phone’s workflow to your exact preferences, something you just can’t do on mainstream mobile systems.

 Release Philosophy: Stable or Cutting-Edge?